F3 Bible Knowledge

 Aim: Introducing the Bible to young people to explore for themselves.
-Taken from the BB Company Section Discoverer Pro Pack, Christian Faith F3
+Taken from the BB Company Section Discoverer Pro Pack, Community, Christian Faith F3

 • Paper and pens